 Sightseeing in Fuerteventura

-The distinctly dry climate influenced by both the Tropic of Cancer and the Western Sahara has helped to carve a sparse, sanded landscape unlike any other in Fuerteventura.
+The distinctly dry climate influenced by both the Tropic of Cancer and the Western Sahara has helped to carve a sparse, sanded landscape in Fuerteventura unlike any other.
 Echoing the vast desert-like scenes of Gran Canaria and the dusky volcanic rockery of Lanzarote, the island is a thrilling fusion of arid, imposing terrain.

 To truly feel the awe-inspiring effects of such a place, you need to visit the Corralejo Natural Park.
 It’s here that the sand-swept nature of the island is revealed in all its glory, as a great swathe of 27 square kilometres is coated in fine-grained undulating dunes.
 Indeed, the park is so desolate, it’s possible to feel like the only human on earth in its centre, as the constant plains follow as far as the eye can see in every direction.